 English NHS patients will need to be referred by a GP for a second opinion or by a clinician in their local hospital (surgeon, gastroenterologist or oncologist).
 Please note that patients from Wales and Northern Ireland require additional local approval before we can offer an opinion and treatment.
 Patients from Scotland may require additional approval for certain pathologies.

 The referral should be in the form of a letter.
 Please include the diagnosis and treatments to date including chemotherapy.
-Also provide the supporting information, including scan reports, operation notes, clinic notes, histopathology and colonoscopy reports.
-The letter or referral form can be sent by fax, post or email.
+Please also provide the supporting information, including:

-When we get your referral we'll acknowledge that it has been received.
+When we get your referral we'll acknowledge we have received it.
 Our administrative team will collect all the relevant information to help us give our opinion.
 For patients referred to us with peritoneal tumours, we have a 'consultant of the week' system to make sure your referral is dealt with promptly.

 We recommend referral for the following: